-The methodologies that financial institutions use to allocate line items between business units are called Funds Transfer Pricing (FTP) methodologies.
-FTP is not only a vital tool for managing a company's balance sheet and measuring the risk-adjusted profitability, it is now a mandated regulatory requirement.1
+Funds Transfer Pricing (FTP), a method used to allocate line items between business units, is not only a vital tool for managing a company's balance sheet and measuring the risk-adjusted profitability, it is now a mandated regulatory requirement1.

-We will show how a robust FTP framework can be structured by using internal transactions to transfer and ringfence credit, market and liquidity risks to specific books or business units.
-The financial institutions revenues and costs on the risks are then clearly allocated, allowing more transparency on financial results and allowing for clear hedging strategies for such risks.
+A robust FTP framework can be structured by using internal transactions to transfer and ringfence credit, market and liquidity risks to specific books or business units.
+The financial institutions revenues and costs on the risks are clearly allocated, hence allowing more transparency on financial results and clear hedging strategies for such risks.